influxdata/docs-v2/content/v2.0/visualize-data/dashboards/control-dashboard.md

 ### Add a cell

 Click **Add Cell** to open the Data Explorer and configure a new cell for your dashboard.

 For details on using the Data Explorer, see [Explore metrics](/v2.0/visualize-data/explore-metrics/).

+### Add a note

+Click **Add Note** to add a note to your dashboard.
+Enter your note in Markdown in the left pane.
+A preview appears in the right pane.
+Enable the **Show note when query returns no data** option to show the note only when the dashboard displays no data.

 ### Timezone

+Click the timezone dropdown to select a timezone to use for the dashboard.
+Select either the local time (default) or UTC.

+## Control dashboard cells

 ### View raw data